vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 external objects, as at the time of direct perception, or from internal factors, the revived residual traces, as at the time of imagination or dream.
 These images have very great similarity with those, cast by external objects on a mirror, which shows them as one with itself without losing its purity or separate entity.
 The difference, however, between this aspect of the individual self and a mirror is that the latter, in order that it may receive reflection, requires an external light to illumine it.
 A mirror in darkness does not reflect any image.
 But the self shines independent of all external lights and does not need an illuminator, in order that it may receive reflection.

 The word "prakāśa" implies the residual traces also which are essentially the same as their substratum.
 The reason is obvious.
 The reflections are essentially the same as their substratum.
 The psychic images, because of their being of the nature of reflection, are, admitted to be essentially the same as prakāśa.
 And because these very psychic images, existing under a sort of cover, are called residual traces or sarskāras, they too, therefore, are not regarded as different from prakāśa.
-1. The prakāśa aspect, however, is not the most distinctive aspect of the individual self, because it is to a large extent common to other things also, such as mirror, crystal, and maņi, If, therefore, the individual self had been only prakāśamaya it would have been no better than a substance capable of receiving reflection.
-The word vimarśa explains what other distinctive features it possesses and why it does not belong to the same category as that to which a maņi or a crystal does.
+1. The prakāśa aspect, however, is not the most distinctive aspect of the individual self, because it is to a large extent common to other things also, such as mirror, crystal, and maṇi, If, therefore, the individual self had been only prakāśamaya it would have been no better than a substance capable of receiving reflection.
+The word vimarśa explains what other distinctive features it possesses and why it does not belong to the same category as that to which a maṇi or a crystal does.

 “Vimarśa" stands for the distinctive aspect of the self.
 It signifies the capacity of the self to know itself in all its purity in the state of perfect freedom from all kinds of